Geo3ngel/Obsidian-DND/content/Hunter Luyarnha Campaign/Locations/Luyarnha/Districts/Grand Cathedral/Shops/Bad Bitches With Mean Stitches.md

 + Advantage on dex saving throws
 + When rolling hit dice to recover hp on a short rest between the hours of X and Y (effectively night time), roll two dice per hit die and choose the higher.
 	+ aka conditional advantage on hit dice recovery rolls

+They also have general clothing and tailoring accessories available!

 ---